SethiAbhinav/Air-Traffic-Control-RL/README.md

 Simulated an aircraft Traffic Control agent which maneuvers around other planes to reach a common destination.
 Had to modify a PyGame based game to make it a Markov Decision Process (MDP) and formualted the state-space, action-space and reward setup.
 Next, we trained the agent using the SARSA algorithm.

 ## More details + Results?
-A detailed report is present in the "Report.pdf" file.
+A detailed report is present in the "RL_Project_report.pdf" file.

 ## Team:
 Abhinav Sethi